 In addition to establishing affinity for working threads, the OnixS::CME::MDH::FeedEngineThreads also provides a set of events triggered by working threads at the beginning of the master loop and before ending a processing loop.
 See Multi-threaded Processing for more information.

 With the help of working thread events, it is possible to perform more advanced thread turning like updating thread priority:

-When Handler accomplishes processing of previously received market data, it initiates reception of new incoming data if it's available in the feed.
-In reality, data packets do not come each after another, but there's a certain time interval between two neighbor packets.
-Pauses between incoming packets causes Feed Engine binded to the Handler to suspend activities and sleep in kernel while waiting for incoming data.
-As a result, data and execution code can be ejected from processor's cache.
-That brings to the fact next iteration of processing loop will be performed slower in compare to previous one.
-To have an influence on the amount of time Feed Engine waits in kernel on incoming data, it provides OnixS::CME::MDH::FeedEngineSettings::dataWaitTime parameter, whose value defines time Feed Engine spends in I/O operation (like
+When the Handler accomplishes processing the previously received market data, it initiates receiving new data if it is available in the feed.
+In reality, data packets do not come each after another.
+Usually, there's a non-zero time interval between two neighbor packets.
+Pauses between incoming packets may cause a Feed Engine to sleep in a system kernel while waiting for incoming data.
+As a result, data and an execution code can be ejected from a processor's cache.
+That brings to the fact that the next iteration of the processing loop is performed slower than the previous one.
+The OnixS::CME::MDH::SocketFeedEngine provides the OnixS::CME::MDH::SocketFeedEngineSettings::dataWaitTime parameter, which defines the time the Feed Engine spends inside an I/O operation (like

 select) while waiting for incoming data.
 Reducing the parameter's value increases the number of wake-ups and reduces the probability for the Feed Engine's data and code to be thrown out of a processor's cache.
 If the parameter is set to zero, the Feed Engine checks for data availability only but does not enter a system kernel to sleep.
 The drawback of reducing waiting time is a CPU consumption increase (up to 100% for zero parameter value).

 Under normal conditions, the Handler effectively utilizes internal structures used to keep incoming market data.
 Packets and messages are re-used once the Handler processes the contained data.
 Therefore, no data is allocated during real-time market data processing.